Privacy Seminar: Student Lecture

 Prepare your lecture well in advance.
 Search for some additional material relevant to the topic (i.e. don't base it on a single paper).
 Try to make your lecture interactive.
 Prepare questions and/or discussion topics for class.
 Use these throughout the lecture, don't save them all until the end.

 You must discuss lectures with the teachers at least one week before you are scheduled to give them to class.
-We have a fixed time slot for that: from 12:30 to 13:00 each Thursday (i.e. right after the lecture), in room 3.01 in the Mercator I building (Jaap-Henk's office).
-Send us an email, containing a draft of the lecture at least one day before (ie wednesday night at the latest).
+We have a fixed time slot for that: from 13:00 to 13:30 each Thursday in the Erasmus building, room 19.29 (at the 19 floor).
+Send an email, containing a draft of the lecture in pdf at least one day before (i.e. Wednesday 12 at noon at the latest).
 These are mandatory requirements.

 The content of the lecture is scored according to the following criteria:

-- Whether your lecture provides a solid basis and backing of all statements and claims made.
+- Whether your lecture provides a solid basis and backing of all statements and claims made, and whether it covers all important topics in sufficient detail.

 - Whether your lecture covers all important aspects, and clearly separates important issues from secondary details.
 Equal attention should be paid to technical and legal/societal issues.

-- Logical ordering of your lecture, and it's intelligibility.
+- Logical ordering of your lecture, the relationship between the topics.

 (Note: changeover from CVS to dotless svn version numbers on Jan 19, 2008, and changeover to GIT versioning on May 30, 2013.)